-Needs some winter chill; hard to establish in warm, dry climates.
-Sow seeds in spring, or sow in late summer or early fall for bloom the next year.
-Moist, rich soil for best growth and bloom.
-Divide in early spring or late fall, or leave undivided for years.
-Dies back in winter; mark site.Aconitum carmichaelii
+Sow seeds in spring, or in late summer or early fall for bloom the next year.
+Plant in moist, rich soil for best growth and bloom.
+Divide in early spring or late autumn, or leave undivided for years.
+Aconites die back completely in winter, so mark the site.Aconitum carmichaelii

 Native to eastern Asia.
-This densely foliaged plant grows to 2–4 ft. high and nearly as wide.
+This densely foliaged plant grows to 2–4 ft. tall and nearly as wide.
 Leathery, dark green leaves are lobed and coarsely toothed.
 Deep purple-blue flowers in dense, branching clusters bloom from late summer into fall.
-Plants in the Arendsii group have particularly strong stems; those in the Wilsonii group grow to 6–8 ft. high and 1–2 ft. wide, with more open flower clusters.
+Plants in the Arendsii group have particularly strong stems; those in the Wilsonii group grow to 6–8 ft. tall and 1–2 ft. wide, with more open flower clusters.